 GlobaLinks Learning Abroad offers a summer program at Ritsumeikan Asia Pacific University (APU).
 GlobaLinks Learning Abroad has designed this summer program with your individual student goals in mind.
-It is built around a unique Discovery Model which is delivered by some of the best staff in study abroad, both in the U.S. and overseas, in order to provide you with an individualized experience through discovery in 5 key areas: personal, academic, cultural, social, and professional.
+It is built around a unique Discovery Model which is delivered by some of the best staff in study abroad, both in the U.S. and overseas, in order to provide you with an individualized experience through discovery in 5 key areas: personal, academic, cultural, social, and career.
 Learn more about the Discovery Model.

 This is an intensive 8-week Japanese Language Program which includes cultural activities aimed to expand student’s knowledge of Japanese and Asia Pacific cultures while deepening intercultural understanding.